Do Your Accounts In Less Than 30 Minutes Each Month

 We are living in increasingly busy times.
-Busy working, busy parenting, busy fixing up our homes and everything in between.
-So, finding ways to minimise repetitive, time consuming tasks is key to building a life with more quality time to do the things we love.
+Busy working, busy parenting, busy fixing up our homes, and everything in between.
+So, finding ways to minimize repetitive, time-consuming tasks is key to building a life with more quality time to do the things we love.

 With Stora, you can now follow the process below to accurately complete your self storage business accounting each month.
 It’s quick and most importantly, it’s easy.

 Some points before we dive in

 - Disclaimer: Getting set up and doing this for the first time will take 1-2 hours and some accounting support.
 However, from then on, it should take less than 30 minutes per month.

 - We would recommend getting the help of an accountant to get this set up, and perhaps have them carry it out the first and subsequent times until you are comfortable with the output.